IFMA - French Institute for Advanced Mechanics.

 - "n+i" students may sometimes benefit from French Embassy grants.

 - The Michelin Company, a major partner of IFMA, offers 2 or 3 grants (tuition, travel and living expenses) each year to Indian students wishing to study at IFMA.
-This programme is likely to be extended to other countries (Thailand, China, ...) in 2013.
+This programme, started 5 years ago, will continue in 2014.

 The Cézeaux campus, where IFMA is situated, is a thriving hub of student activities, including sports, social and cultural events, parties, etc.

 IFMA students have numerous clubs and associations, covering music, cinema, various sports, motor sport activities (rally, go-karting, motorcycling), charities and even wine-tasting.